ItsMonarch04/crash-course/docs/adr/0005-store-format-audit.md

 # ADR-0005: Store format audit boundary for v1

-## Status
+- Status: Accepted for the fixture release

-Accepted for the fixture release.
+- Date: 2025-11-10

 ## Decision